mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # Setting to false will not longer generate world setups, but you can add them manually if needed
   AutoGenerateWorlds: true
   Worlds:
-    # World name to use this feature.
-Add annother one with appropriate name to enable random teleportation
     spawn:
       Enabled: true
-      # Max coordinate to teleport, setting to 1000, player can be teleported between -1000 and 1000 blocks between defined center location
-      # For example having centerX at 2000 and centerZ at 3000 while MaxRange is set to 1500 we will teleport player between x:500;z:1500 and x:3500;z:4500 coordinates
       MaxRange: 1000
-      # If maxcord set to 1000 and mincord to 500, then player can be teleported between -1000 to -500 and 1000 to 500 coordinates
       MinRange: 500
       CenterX: 0
       CenterZ: 0
       Circle: false
-      IgnoreWater: true
-      IgnoreLava: true
-      minY: 0
-      maxY: 256
     spawn_nether:
       Enabled: true
       MaxRange: 1000